cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 networks may increase the risk of sensitive data and information leakage.

 Data Access: Strict control and security mechanisms must be provided and enabled to prevent data leaks.
+Also, appropriate access rights must be provisioned to prevent unauthorized entities to access sensitive data (e.g., logging data used for legal data retention).

 * Data Security and Privacy Protection.